0xNineteen/blog.md/lps-v2/index.md

 When a user adds liquidity/mints lp tokens to the pool they first define how much of asset X and Y to deposit: x' and y'.
 Depositing x' and y' amounts leads to new reserve values (x + x'), (y + y') and an increased k value.
-This increased value of k leads to less slippage for the user.
+This increased value of k leads to less slippage for other traders.
 This also results in minting new lp tokens, giving them to the user, and tracking the total number of lp tokens minted.

 For example, if the reserves are x, y = 100, 100 with 100 lp tokens minted in total and an lp adds x', y' = 50, 50